ApostolDm/vpner/README.md

 `.github/workflows/release.yml` runs on tagged pushes (`v*`) or manual dispatch.
 It:
 1. Builds `.ipk` packages via `make.sh` (using `ARCH_LIST` defined in the workflow).
 2. Builds `vpnerctl` binaries for Linux amd64/arm64, macOS arm64, and Windows amd64.
+3. Builds `vpshookcli` binaries for every router architecture in `ARCH_LIST`.
-3. Uploads artifacts to the workflow run and attaches them to the GitHub Release corresponding to the tag.
+4. Uploads artifacts to the workflow run and attaches them to the GitHub Release corresponding to the tag.

 To publish a release:
 ```sh